felixge/felixge.de/_drafts/implementing-state-machines-in-postgresql.md

 process of naming the involved states and events automatically creates a precise language that can be adopted by all stakeholders.

-If you paid close attention so far, you might have noticed that the graph above does not show the combination of all states and events which simply implies that the missing combinations lead to an error state.
+You might have noticed that the graph above does not show all possible combinations of all states and all events.
+The reason is that the missing combinations implicitly lead to an error state.
 The [complete FSM]({% asset_path orders-full.svg %}) can be shown as a graph as well, but I don't think it's very useful in practice.